 And some organizations do not realize that they are providing professional services.
 An organization in this position should consider this question carefully and ensure that its communications and agreements with its clients and other parties clearly reflect the services that are being provided, or not provided.
 If the services offered are or could be professional services, the organization should have an E&O insurance policy.

 For example, a staffing company might consider itself to be in the business of providing human resources to its clients, and not providing any professional services.
 However, D&O and CGL underwriters would likely provide policies excluding professional services, potentially creating a gap.
-A staffing agency is offering professional services and needs Errors & Omissions (E&O) Insurance.
+A staffing agency is offering professional services and needs E&O.

 A claim situation demonstrates the gap.
 In a case noted here, a staffing agency provided a pharmacy technician to work for an infusion services company that operated at various pharmacies.
 A claim was made against the staffing agency related to its professional services and the professional service error of the clients.
 The claim was denied by the CGL insurer due to the professional services exclusion in the staffing agency’s coverage.
-It appears that the staffing agency did not have Errors & Omissions (E&O) Insurance.
+It appears that the staffing agency did not have E&O Insurance.

 Other examples include:

-- A technology platform company focused on real estate may not realize that they need real estate E&O as well as technology E&O.
+- A technology platform focused on real estate may not realize they need Real Estate E&O as well as Technology E&O.

 There are policies that combine multiple coverages together in one package, although these are not typical.
-For example, a few insurers offer CGL insurance policies packaged with Errors & Omissions (E&O) coverage, but combined coverage is often not be as comprehensive as separate policies.
+For example, a few insurers offer CGL insurance policies packaged with E&O, but combined coverage is often not be as comprehensive as separate policies.

-The obvious solution is to obtain Errors & Omissions (E&O) insurance for any professional services you may provide.
+The obvious solution is to obtain E&O Insurance for any professional services you may provide.

 Additionally, some organization may be able to protect themselves by being clear what the organization is offering and not offering.
 This may be possible through scope of service, indemnification and other provisions in client contracts.
 Your organization’s legal counsel can provide perspective on whether this approach is appropriate.

-We can help you determine whether you need Errors & Omissions (E&O) insurance, and what type might be best for you.
+We can help you determine whether you need insurance, and what type might be best for you.

 eSpecialty Insurance is your specialty insurance expert.
 We have developed a streamlined marketplace to provide multiple proposals from a range of competitive insurers, along with expertise to help you evaluate your exposures and choose the best combination of comprehensive coverage and price.
 We look forward to working with you.